cloud-demo-projects/demo-webapp-container/README.md

 4a.
 Add & populate the dockerfile to be used to build image 4b.
 Use maven-webapp plugin to create and push image to private registry 4c.
 Use maven-jib plugin to create and push image to private registry
-5. Build & Test the docker container OR you might want to use a build plugin to Build a Docker Image with Maven
+5. Build & Test the docker container
-6. Deployed the project in Azure subscription through authenticated client (Azure CLI)
+6. Create the webapp resources utilizing the custom container image.
 7. Aha!
 We are done, verified !